 The best proof of whether you’re spending time wisely—with good or bad company—is your state of mind.
 Being able to see what’s happening in your mind takes a little practice.
 As meditators, we already practice watching the mind.
-We observe our thoughts before settling intorepetition or other practices.
+We observe our thoughts before settling into mantra repetition or other practices.
 That mental witness is your guide.
 It shows you when your mind is restless.

-A meditator easily sees fears or anger as these feelings arise.
+A meditator easily sees fear or anger as these feelings arise.
 Yoga refers to such unsettling thoughts as impurities in the mind.
 The purpose of meditation is to dissolve these impurities.

 When you feel unsettled, angry, or anxious, take a moment to stop and assess the company you’re keeping.
 Look for a personal relationship, media influence, or even just a pattern of negative thoughts.
 All these are “company.”
 Resolve to change your attitude and perspective.
 See the hint of goodness in every situation.
 And spend time with the people and activities that help you do this.

-If you have experienced the effects of company in your life, please share it with us here.
+If you have experienced the effects of company in your life, please share it in the comments section below.
 In that way, we can keep good company together.

 Chityānanda has been a disciple of Svāmī Gurupremānanda Sarasvatī since 1975.
 She teaches meditation and yoga as a spiritual path in Santa Cruz, California.